 - A. Flood Hazard Mitigation and Flood Recovery Action Items: - 1.
 Provide assistance to the Delaware County Planning Department and Delaware County Emergency Services through steering committee meetings for the regular updates of the Multi-Jurisdictional All-Hazards Mitigation Plan.
 (DCSWCD SCMPr Coordinator) - a.
-The All-Hazard Mitigation Plan is in the process of being updated Draft plan can be found online: https://delaware.mitigateny.org/ - 2.
+The All-Hazard Mitigation Plan has been approved by FEMA Municipalities are currently in the process of adopting the All-Hazard Mitigation Plan.
+The plan can be found online: https://delaware.mitigateny.org/ (2/11/22) - 2.
 Provide documentation of completed flood hazard mitigation projects to the Hazard Mitigation Coordinator.
 Enhance the All-Hazard Mitigation Plan through the development of Local Flood Hazard Mitigation Plans (LFHMP) and by the implementation of the All-Hazards Mitigation Plan.
+(SCMPr Staff)

-(SCMPr Staff) - 3.
-Provide assistance as requested by the Director of Emergency Services to the Emergency Operations Center during flood related events.
+- 3. Provide assistance as requested by the Director of Emergency Services to the Emergency Operations Center during flood related events.
 (SCMPr Staff) - 4.
 Maintain a list of historic problem areas where streams impact infrastructure during flood events and correlate to stream gage stage heights.
 (SCMPr Staff) - 5.
 Work with communities to understand, utilize and revise FEMA floodplain maps.
 (DCPD, DEP Project Manager, NYSDEC, SCMPr Staff) - a.
-Continue to work with SLR consultant to submit the East Brook Letter of Map Revision (LOMR) to FEMA. - 6.
-Provide scholarships for training opportunities for Certified Floodplain Managers (CFM) and Code Enforcement credits - 7.
+Continue to work with SLR consultant to finalize the East Brook Letter of Map Revision (LOMR) to FEMA.
+FIRM maps updates will benefit 41 properties and will remove 22 homes from the Special Flood Hazard Area.
+Certified letters have been sent to notify property owners and encouraged owners to maintain flood insurance at a reduced rate. - 6.
+Provide scholarships for training opportunities for Certified Floodplain Managers (CFM) and Code Enforcement credits - a.
+New York State Floodplain and Stormwater Workshop in Schenectady, NY on May 3-5 - 7.
 Work with communities to update local ordinances, laws and comprehensive land use plans to incorporate elements of the Stream Corridor Management Plan, its recommendations and stream stewardship principles.
 (DCPD, SCMPr Staff) - 8.
 Provide technical assistance to municipalities with emergency stream intervention measures during flood recovery.
 (SCMPr Staff) - 9.
 Support educational programs for the public and school students that promote a better understanding of meteorology, hydrology, hydraulics and flood issues.
-(DCPD, SCMPr Staff)

-- 10. Design and implement flood mitigation practices including but not limited to floodplain reclamation, scientific channel dimensioning, and natural stream design techniques throughout the Delaware Watershed.
-(SCMPr Staff, DEP)

-- 11. Implement the Local Flood Hazard Mitigation Program including the development and refinement of program rules, guidelines, procurement documents as well as providing guidance and outreach to participating communities, support of the consultants, and input on the identification and prioritization of projects.
+(DCPD, SCMPr Staff) - 10.
+Design and implement flood mitigation practices including but not limited to floodplain reclamation, scientific channel dimensioning, and natural stream design techniques throughout the Delaware Watershed.
+(SCMPr Staff, DEP) - 11.
+Implement the Local Flood Hazard Mitigation Program including the development and refinement of program rules, guidelines, procurement documents as well as providing guidance and outreach to participating communities, support of the consultants, and input on the identification and prioritization of projects.
 Provide assistance with the acquisition of grant funds and technical support for project design and construction (implementation).
-(DCSWCD staff, DC Planning staff, DEP)

-- 12. Provide funds for the Local Flood Analysis process and recommended flood hazard mitigation stream projects through the SMIP.
+(DCSWCD staff, DC Planning staff, DEP) - 12.
+Provide funds for the Local Flood Analysis process and recommended flood hazard mitigation stream projects through the SMIP. - Pleasant Valley Brook / EBDR Confluence Debris, Town of Roxbury - Maple Avenue Culvert Replacement, Village of Hobart - Andes Central School Stream Corridor Restoration, Town of Andes - Price Chopper Berm Removal, Village of Delhi - South Street Culver Replacement, Village of Stamford - Elk Creek Road Toe Cut Problem, Town of Halcott - Vega Mountain Road Trib.
+Culvert Replacement, Town of Roxbury

-- 13. Work with the following Flood Commissions to Implement the LFA plan recommendations:

-- Walton Flood Commission

-- i.
-West Branch Delaware River & Tributaries (East Brook, West Brook, Third Brook)

-- East Branch Delaware Flood Commission including:

-- i.
-Fleischmanns / Clovesville

-- ii.
-Middletown

-- iii.
-Arkville

-- Delhi Flood Commission

-- Hamden Flood Commission

-- Andes Flood Commission

-- Stamford Flood Commission

-- Roxbury Flood Commission

-- Halcott Flood Commission